wahjay/mini-social-server/README.md

 ## Things to fix next
  * Comment section currently doesn't have a gifpicker and a file uploader.
- * Add see more option on body texts.
+ * Add see more option for body texts.